La Corbière: Monument

-Sited on the headland overlooking the lighthouse is a monument sculpted by Derek Tristram and erected in April 1997, to commemorate a rescue that took place.
-The accompanying plaque describes the event:
+Sited on the headland overlooking the lighthouse is a monument, which was sculpted by Derek Tristram and erected in April 1997, to commemorate a rescue that took place; the accompanying plaque describes the event:

-"During the morning of Monday April 17th 1995 whilst on passage from Jersey to Sark, the French catamaran "Saint-Malo" struck a rock known as La Frouquie, 900 metres north of La Corbière Lighthouse.
-Visibility was good at the time, but with a spring tide ebbing to the west and a westerly Force 5 wind, the sea conditions near Corbière were moderate to rough."
+"During the morning of Monday 17th April 1995 whilst on passage from Jersey to Sark, the French catamaran Saint-Malo struck a rock known as La Frouquie, 900 metres north of La Corbière Lighthouse.
+Visibility was good at the time but, with a spring tide ebbing to the west and a westerly Force 5 wind, the sea conditions near Corbière were moderate to rough."